mcglasp/squares/README.md

 #### User Stories

 > * "As a user I want to start the game immediately"
-> * "As a user I want the rules of the game to be immediately obvious... or at least immediately available!"
+> * "As a user I want the rules of the game to be immediately obvious... and immediately available!"
 > * "As a user I want feedback as to how well I'm doing on the game"
 > * "As a user I want some control over the colours and sounds"
 > * "As a user I want some control over the difficulty level"